KingYee0705/techjam-conversational-search/README.md

-# IntentWeave — Conversational Product Search
+# IntentCart — Conversational Product Search

 > A local, hybrid product-search agent that turns a multi-turn conversation
 > into ranked recommendations from a frozen catalog of 50,000 Amazon products.